nf-core/nanoseq/docs/usage.md

 ### `--aligner`

-Specifies the aligner to use (available are: `graphmap2` or `minimap2`)
+Specifies the aligner to use i.e. `graphmap2` or `minimap2`.

 ### `--save_align_intermeds`

-Save the `.sam` files from the alignment step - not done by default
+Save the `.sam` files from the alignment step - not done by default.

 ### `--skip_alignment`

-Skip alignment and subsequent process
+Skip alignment and downstream processes.

 ## Coverage tracks